lvgl/docs_old/en/get-started/micropython.md

 Micropython today [does not have a good high-level GUI library](https://forum.micropython.org/viewtopic.php?f=18&t=5543).
 LittlevGL is a good high-level GUI library, it's implemented in C and its API is in C.
-LittlevGL is an [Object Oriented Compenent Based](https://blog.littlevgl.com/2018-12-13/extend-lvgl-objects) library, which seems a natural candidate to map into a higher level language, such as Python.
+LittlevGL is an [Object Oriented Component Based](https://blog.littlevgl.com/2018-12-13/extend-lvgl-objects) library, which seems a natural candidate to map into a higher level language, such as Python.

 ### Here are some advantages of using LittlevGL in Micropython: